-7.27.2 Brownout detection
+7.26.3 Brownout detection

-The LPC2478 includes 2-stage monitoring of the voltage on the $V{DD(DCDC)(3V3)}$ pins.
+The LPC2470 includes 2-stage monitoring of the voltage on the $V{DD(DCDC)(3V3)}$ pins.
 If this voltage falls below 2.95 V, the BOD asserts an interrupt signal to the Vectored Interrupt Controller.
 This signal can be enabled for interrupt in the Interrupt Enable Register in the VIC in order to cause a CPU interrupt; if not, software can monitor the signal by reading a dedicated status register.

-The second stage of low-voltage detection asserts Reset to inactivate the LPC2478 when the voltage on the $V{DD(DCDC)(3V3)}$ pins falls below 2.65 V. This Reset prevents alteration of the flash as operation of the various elements of the chip would otherwise become unreliable due to low voltage.
-The BOD circuit maintains this reset down below 1 V, at which point the power-on reset circuitry maintains the overall Reset.
+The second stage of low-voltage detection asserts a BOD Reset and generates a Reset (if this reset source is enabled in software) to inactivate the LPC2470 when the voltage on the $V{DD(DCDC)(3V3)}$ pins falls below 2.65 V. The BOD circuit maintains this reset down below 1 V, at which point the power-on reset circuitry maintains the overall Reset.